Database, Tables, Views, and Indexes

 ALTER TABLE ADD COLUMN adds a new column to the table.

-To add a column, you must possess the ALTER TABLE privilege for the table.
+To add a column, you must have the ALTER TABLE privilege for the table.

 New columns must either be nullable or specify a default value.